Vacation Rental Management Fees in Florida: What Owners Actually Pay

 The cheapest percentage is often the most expensive operating choice

 Owners get trapped when they compare management fees in isolation.
-A lower headline fee can still leave the owner behind if pricing stays soft, OTA dependence stays high, and the operator keeps missing the execution details that protect reviews and rate power.
+A lower headline fee can still leave the owner behind if pricing stays soft, marketplace dependence stays high, and the operator keeps missing the execution details that protect reviews and rate power.

-The real question is what the owner keeps after management fee, channel costs, concessions, and preventable operating misses.
+The real question is what the owner keeps after management fee, booking costs, concessions, and preventable operating misses.
 That is why the fee page has to be a math page first and a sales page second.

 What actually moves owner revenue